Festivals of Odisha: Durga Puja

 Durga Puja (ଦୁର୍ଗା ପୂଜା) occurs in the month of Ashvin (October and September).
 It is a 10-day-long festival.
-During the period, goddess Durga is worshipped in Shakti peethas or temporary shrines called pandals.
+During the period, goddess Durga is worshipped in Shakta pithas or temporary shrines called pandals.
 Navratri refers to the first nine days of the festival.
 The nine forms of Durga, Navadurga, are worshipped during these nine days.
 Navratri begins on the Prathama (first bright day) Paksha (lunar fortnight) of the Ashvin month.
 It also marks the end of the rainy season according to the traditional calendar.
 The asura, Mahishasura, was killed by Durga on the tenth day according to Hindu mythology.
 The final five days are considered especially important.

 The Durga Puja of Cuttack is notable for its usage of silver and gold tarakasi (filigree) work on the crown of the idols and also on the pandals.
 The city Cuttack attracts many tourists during this period of the year.
 Special trains are run during this time to cater to the rise in tourist traffic.
 After the worship in Cuttack, on the tenth day of Vijayadashami, the idols are taken out in extravagant processions and are immersed in the Kathajodi river.